Apply for a foreign exchange

 This is a step-by-step guide to applying for exchange studies:

 - Talk to your programme or subject coordinator about when would be a good time to spend a semester abroad as part of your programme.
-If you are building your own degree programme, you can book time with a study guidance counsellor
+If you are putting together your own degree programme using freestanding courses, you can book a time with a study guidance counsellor for discussing when an exchange would fit within your study plan.

 - When applications open, go through the list of Södertörn university’s partner universities to see where you want to go on an exchange.

 - Check whether the exchange agreement is for Bachelor’s or Master’s level.
-If you are planning on going via Erasmus+, remember to check with subject the exchange agreement is linked to.
+If you are planning on going via Erasmus+, remember to check which subject the exchange agreement is linked to.

 - Read about the university you are interested in going to.
-Find the course catalogues and check which courses are offered during the semester you want to go on an exchange and whether they suit your plan for your studies.
+Find the course catalogues and check which courses are offered during the semester you want to go on an exchange and whether they suit your study plan.

-- When you have chosen your courses, confirm they are okay with the programme/subject coordinator, or study guidance counsellor, so you know the credits can be transferred to your degree.
+- When you have chosen your courses, confirm they are okay with the programme/subject coordinator, so you know the credits can be transferred to your degree.

 - Follow the instructions in Mobility Online to apply.